lukehoban/endo-rust/README.md

 The style of the page is similar, but not yet clear what this means.

 Generating page 4, we see that not all pages are present.
+There's a `-p` flag available for generating these pages by number instead of explicit prefix, so we'll use that.

 ```
-> cargo run --release -- IIPIFFCPICFPPICIICCCCCCCCCCCCCCCCCCCCCCCCIICIPPPCCFCCCCCCCCCCCCCCCCCCCCIIC
+> cargo run --release -- -p 4
 ```

 ![page4-IIPIFFCPICFPPICIICCCCCCCCCCCCCCCCCCCCCCCCIICIPPPCCFCCCCCCCCCCCCCCCCCCCCIIC.png](imgs/page4-IIPIFFCPICFPPICIICCCCCCCCCCCCCCCCCCCCCCCCIICIPPPCCFCCCCCCCCCCCCCCCCCCCCIIC.png)